-Domain:

-E4 Period

-Range:

-E18 Physical Thing

-Quantification:

-many to many (0,n:0,n)

-Scope note:

-This property describes the location of an instance of E4 Period with respect to an instance of E19 Physical Object.
+This property describes the location of an instance of E4 Period with respect to an instance of E18 Physical Thing.

-This property is a shortcut of the more fully developed path from E4 Period through P7 took place at , E53 Place, P156i is occupied by E18 Physical Thing.
+This property is a shortcut of the more fully developed path from E4 Period through P7 took place at, E53 Place, P156i is occupied by to E18 Physical Thing.

 It describes a period that can be located with respect to the space defined by an E19 Physical Object such as a ship or a building.
 The precise geographical location of the object during the period in question may be unknown or unimportant.

 For example, the French and German armistice of 22 June 1940 was signed in the same railway carriage as the armistice of 11 November 1918.

-Examples:

-The coronation of Queen Elizabeth II (E7) took place on or within Westminster Abbey (E18).
+• The coronation of Queen Elizabeth II (E7) took place on or within Westminster Abbey (E18).
 (Strong, 2005)

-In First Order Lo ogic:

-$P8(x,y) \Rightarrow E4(x)$

-$P8(x,y) \Rightarrow E18(y)$ $P8(x,y) \Leftrightarrow (\exists z) [E53(z) \land P7(x,z) \land P156i(z,y)]$
+$$\begin{split} & P8(x,y) \Rightarrow E4(x) \\ & P8(x,y) \Rightarrow E18(y) \\ & P8(x,y) \Leftarrow (\exists z) \ [E53(z) \land P7(x,z) \land P156i(z,y)] \end{split}$$

-P9 consists of (forms part of)

-Domain: E4 Period Range: E4 Period Subproperty of: E92 Spacetime Volume.
-P10 i contains: E92 Spacetime Volume Quantification: many to many (0,n:0,n) Scope note: This property associates an instance of E4 Period with another instance of E4 Period that is defined by a subset of the phenomena that define the former.
+P9 consists of (forms part of) Domain: E4 Period Range: E4 Period Subproperty of: E92 Spacetime Volume.
+P10i contains: E92 Spacetime Volume Quantification: many to many (0,n:0,n) Scope note: This property associates an instance of E4 Period with another instance of E4 Period that is defined by a subset of the phenomena that define the former.
 Therefore, the spacetime volume of the latter must fall within the spacetime volume of the former.
-This property is transitive and non-symmetric.
+This property is transitive and asymmetric.
 Examples: Cretan Bronze Age (E4) consists of Middle Minoan (E4).
-(Hood, 1971) In First Order Lo pgic: $P9(x,y) \Rightarrow E4(x)$ $P9(x,y) \Rightarrow E4(y)$ $P9(x,y) \Rightarrow P10(y,x)$ $[P9(x,y) \land P9(y,z)] \Rightarrow P9(x,z)$ $P9(x,y) \Rightarrow \neg P9(y,x)$ P10 falls withi n (contains) Domain: E92 Spacetime Volume Range: E92 Spacetime Volume Subproperty of: E92 Spacetime Volume.
-P132 spatiotemporally overlaps with: E92 Spacetime Volume Superproperty of E E93 Presence.
+(Hood, 1971) In first-order log $P9(x,y) \Rightarrow E4(x)$ $P9(x,y) \Rightarrow E4(y)$ $P9(x,y) \Rightarrow P10(y,x)$ $[P9(x,y) \land P9(y,z)] \Rightarrow P9(x,z)$ $P9(x,y) \Rightarrow \neg P9(y,x)$ P10 falls withi Domain: E92 Spacetime Volume Range: E92 Spacetime Volume Subproperty of: E92 Spacetime Volume E92 Spacetime Volume.
+P132 spatiotemporally overlaps with: E92 Spacetime Volume Subproperty of: Superproperty of E92 Spacetime Volume.
+P132 spatiotemporally overlaps with: E92 Spacetime Volume E92 Spacetime Volume.
+P132 spatiotemporally overlaps with: E92 Spacetime Volume f: E93 Presence.
+P166 was a presence of (had presence): E92 Spacetime Volume Superproperty of E92 Spacetime Volume.
+P132 spatiotemporally overlaps with: E92 Spacetime Volume f: E93 Presence.
 P166 was a presence of (had presence): E92 Spacetime Volume E4 Period.
-P9 i forms part of: E4 Period Quantification: many to many, necessary, dependent (1,n:0,n) Scope note: This property associates an instance of E92 Spacetime Volume with another instance of E92 Spacetime Volume that falls within the latter.
+P9 i forms part of: E4 Period Superproperty of Quantification: E92 Spacetime Volume.
+P132 spatiotemporally overlaps with: E92 Spacetime Volume E93 Presence.
+P166 was a presence of (had presence): E92 Spacetime Volume E4 Period.
+P9i forms part of: E4 Period many to many, necessary, dependent (1,n:0,n) This property associates an instance of E92 Spacetime Volume with another instance of E92 Spacetime Volume that falls within the latter.
+In other words, all points in the former are also Superproperty of Quantification: E92 Spacetime Volume.
+P132 spatiotemporally overlaps with: E92 Spacetime Volume E93 Presence.
+P166 was a presence of (had presence): E92 Spacetime Volume E4 Period.
+P9i forms part of: E4 Period many to many, necessary, dependent (1,n:0,n) This property associates an instance of E92 Spacetime Volume with another instance of E92 Spacetime Volume that falls within the latter.
 In other words, all points in the former are also points in the latter.
-This property is transitive and reflexive.
-Examples: • The Great Plague (E4) falls within The Gothic period (E4).
-(Porter, 2009)